andyeske/How-to-CAD-Fusion-360/README.md

 ### Session 5: Living in a world made from plastic bricks!
 (Saturday, April 6)

-**Objective:** In this session, we’ll move towards one of the most powerful features within Solidworks/Fusion 360, which is that of making assemblies and engineering drawings!
+**Objective:** In this session, we’ll move towards one of the most powerful features within Fusion 360, which is that of making assemblies and engineering drawings!
 Session 5's goals include:
 * Learning how to make an assembly of multiple parts.
 * Learning (time-permitting) how to make an exploded view of an assembly and subsequentially animating it.
 * Learning how to create an engineering drawing of a part.